Click on a company name below for more information.

 Samuele and Sara Lucchese create artisan pastas and sauces for you to enjoy at home.

-Samfuego Foods is owned and operated by Mike & Lynda Samphire and excited to be joining the Redmond Saturday Market 2017.
+Samfuego Foods is owned and operated by Mike & Lynda Samphire and was excited to be joining the Redmond Saturday Market 2017.
 Michael is an inspired chef and creator of Super Wicked Twisted Salsas & Habitual Hot Sauces.
 His inspiration comes from a visit to Sedona and the discovery of Prickly Pear Cactus, which he incorporates in all products.
 Samfuego Foods products are plant based with no added sugars and locally processed at 21 acres in Woodinville.
 They have expanded their product line from 1 to 8 in the first year, offering a ton of flavor, variety and just enough heat.

 Samish Bay Cheese is owned and operated by Suzanne and Roger Wechsler.
 They make artisan farmstead cheeses using organic milk from their own cows.
 All of their milk, and only their milk, is used to make their cheese, yogurt, and kefir.
 They raise steers for beef and pigs for pork.
 Samish Bay Cheese is certified organic by the Washington State Department of Agriculture.